davidesantangelo/vsort/README.md

 git clone https://github.com/davidesantangelo/vsort.git
 cd vsort

+# Create a build directory and configure the project
+mkdir build
+cd build
+cmake ..

 # Build everything (library, tests, and examples)
-make

-# Build just the library
-make libvsort.a

-# Check compiler and build settings
-make compiler-info
+cmake --build .

+# Run all tests
+ctest
 ```

-The unified Makefile automatically detects your hardware and applies appropriate optimizations:
+CMake automatically detects your hardware and applies appropriate optimizations:

 - On Apple Silicon, NEON vector instructions and GCD optimizations are enabled
 - OpenMP parallelization is used when available (install GCC or LLVM with OpenMP for best results)